 Since 2015 Lustwarande – Platform for Contemporary Sculpture stages exhibitions at this venue on an annual basis, every four years a survey of recent international developments, in the years in between smaller, thematic exhibitions.
 Every year also two editions of Brief Encounters take place.
 During one afternoon three event sculptures are staged, forms of ephemeral sculpture, which are bound in time and of which ultimately nothing remains.

-Lustwarande follows current events at an international level.
+Lustwarande follows developments in sculpture at an international level.
 Research and experimentation, site specificity and temporality are key concepts.
 A large part of the artworks is produced by Lustwarande.
 Whenever possible it concerns international co-productions.

 Lustwarande has a PBO-status.